nanobox-io/nanobox-docs/source/local-dev/vm-performance/_vm-performance-mac.md

 If you notice Nanobox and your apps running a little slowly, there are changes you can make that can drastically improve performance.

 ## Use netfs for Filesystem Mounting
-Whenever you run `nanobox dev`, Nanobox mounts the current working directory into your Nanobox VM.
+Whenever you run `nanobox dev start`, Nanobox mounts the current working directory into your Nanobox VM.
 This allows changes made to code on your local machine to immediately appear in your VM.
 The default `native` method used to mount code can be slow.
 Switching to `netfs` will greatly improve code read/write speeds in your VM.

 *"netfs" is a generic term for "network filesystem".
 The actual technology used in MacOS is [NFS](https://en.wikipedia.org/wiki/Network_File_System).*